 Treat yourself how you treat others.

-I can’t remember what podcast it was, but I remember hearing this phrase about self-love and I loved it.
 We always say the best things to our friends when they need some love, but we struggle to do the same for ourselves.
 Next time you’re down on yourself, try to talk to yourself like you’re talking to a best friend.

 What have you learned lately?
 Leave a comment below!